 CREATE RESOURCE GROUP Batch TYPE = USER VCPU = 2-3 -- assumes a system with at least 4 CPUs THREAD_PRIORITY = 10;

-To verify whether the resource group was created as expected,
+To verify that the resource group was created as expected, check

 mysql> SELECT * FROM INFORMATION_SCHEMA.RESOURCE_GROUPS WHERE RESOURCE_GROUP_NAME = 'Batch'\G *************************** 1. row *************************** RESOURCE_GROUP_NAME: Batch RESOURCE_GROUP_TYPE: USER RESOURCE_GROUP_ENABLED: 1 VCPU_IDS: 2-3 THREAD_PRIORITY: 10